 The Philippines is the world’s third largest English-speaking nation.
 The language is ingrained in the minds of the Filipino people, which makes them exceptional speakers.
 The country’s high youth literacy rate at 97.75% also contributes to their proficiency in communication.

 Aside from that, the Filipino work ethic, centered around delayed gratification, is a longstanding tradition.
-From an early age, Filipinos are taught the value of work, and this mindset continues to the present day.
+From an early age, Pinoys are taught the value of work, and this mindset continues to the present day.

 2. Filipinos are adaptable, quick learners.

 Possessing open minds, Filipinos are more than willing to accept opportunities to learn and improve.
 BPO companies have obliged their Filipino employees to attend workshops and seminars to enhance their abilities in communication.
-Training sessions in multiple disciplines have also expanded the Filipino BPO worker’s skillset.
+Training sessions in multiple disciplines have also expanded the Filipino BPO worker’s skill set.

 In addition, BPO agents likely possess college degrees in fields other than communications, which lends itself well to holistic awareness and development.